caleb531/sw-update-manager/README.md

 ### 3. Listen for update requests to your service worker

-The final step in configuring Update Manager is to listen for events from the service worker itself.
+The final step in configuring SW Update Manager is to listen for events from the service worker itself.

 ```